cleancoded/code-cleaner/codecleaner/readme.txt

 2. That's it!

 == Changelog ==
+= Version 1.1.9 =
+* New option to Enable Local Analytics, along with a new dedicated Google Analytics tab with various related options.

 = Version 1.1.8 =
 * Fixed a compatibility issue with Script Manager dequeue priority that could cause it to not function properly.